How To Make a Resume

 Design anything from simple strategy docs to pitches, agendas, reports and other business and marketing collateral.
 Share a live link.
 Present.
 Export.
 It’s the easiest editor ever.

-A step-by-step guide to making a resume
+A step-by-step guide to making a professional CV

 Full name and contact info

-Misspelling your name on your resume can be extremely detrimental to your end goal of landing the job.
+Misspelling your name on your CV can be extremely detrimental to your end goal of landing the job.
 This may create doubts about your professionalism and confusion about who you are.
 That being said, make sure your name is spelled correctly!
 You can also share your professional social media links to avoid possible confusions and further outline your experience.
 You may also want to include a recent, high-quality photo to put a face with the name.

 After outlining who you are, you want to tell hiring managers how they can get in touch with you.
 Make sure you provide your email address and phone number so that the company can get in contact to set up an interview.
 It’s also useful to add your current address to your resume, as some companies will only consider people who live in a certain area.